-If you are not familiar with Norwegian Cruise Lines concept of “Free at Sea”, it is an optional upgrade in addition to the basic price of your cruise.
+If you are unfamiliar with Norwegian Cruise Line’s concept of “Free at Sea,” it is an optional upgrade in addition to the basic price of your cruise.

 You can choose to upgrade your cruise for a fee, depending on what’s important to you.
 The “Free” part of “Free at Sea” does necessarily mean they offer the packages free of charge.

-Rather the concept refers to that you are “Free” to choose the packages that suit you.
+Instead, the concept refers to the fact that you are “Free” to choose the packages that suit you.
 That is, you are free to tailor-make your cruise as you want.

-“Free at Sea” upgrades are a fixed price per person and the price depends on the length of your cruise.
-Most often (and depending what region you live in as offers in Europe vary to offers in the USA) you choose 2 packages in your fixed price upgrade, and the options are:
+“Free at Sea” upgrades are a fixed price per person, and the fee depends on the length of your cruise.
+Most often (and depending on what region you live in, as offers in Europe vary to those in the USA), you choose two packages in your fixed price upgrade, and the options are:

 - Beverage packages

 - Specialty dining packages (dine at restaurants that are not included in your cruise fare)